ZeroTheRed/zerothered.github.io/_pages/hobbies.md

 ## Drawing
 I enjoy drawing pencil-shaded sketches from time to time.
 My genres are biomechanical art and science-fiction art.
 Occasionally, I dabble with pixel art using Aseprite.
 My inspirations are H.R.Giger, Zdzisław Beksiński, Salvador Dali, and Mariusz Lewandowski.

+## Digital Garden/Personal Wiki
+As a continuous and lifelong learner, I always record my thoughts, learnings, and experiences in my personal wiki, made using Obsidian and Quartz, a static markdown-to-HTML site generator.
+Treat my personal wiki much like Wikipedia itself -- a non-linear and perpetually-ongoing linked collection of notes in all topics ranging from psychology, neuroscience to spaceflight and programming.
+I consider this as my second brain and routinely maintain and update it.